Everything you need to know about Google Home

 Flies in the ointment

 Though Google's done an admirable job of adding features to its lineup of smart speakers, the company's had its share of issues with the Google Home as well.
-Perhaps most importantly, Google's struggled to catch up to its main competitor -- the Amazon Echo and the smaller Amazon Echo Dot ($49.99 at Amazon.com) -- in sales.
+Perhaps most importantly, Google's struggled to catch up to its main competitor -- the Amazon Echo and the smaller Amazon Echo Dot (£49.99 at Amazon.co.uk) -- in sales.

 The growing competition between Google and Amazon in the smart speaker space has mostly been good for customers as the companies try to outdo each other with newer, better features.
 However, it's recently resulted in a feud over YouTube.
 Amazon stopped selling some Google products on its website.
 Google retaliated by pulling YouTube rights from Amazon's smart speaker with a display, called the Amazon Echo Show.
 Here are the rest of the details on the dispute.